talentedunicorn/AuthService/README.md

 ## Endpoints

-- [x] `/login` POST with user credentials.
-Responds with JWT token
+- [x] `/login` POST request with user credentials.
+  - Responds with JWT token and refreshToken
-- [x] `/token` POST with refresh token.
-Responds with new JWT token
+- [x] `/token` POST request with refresh token.
+  - Responds with new JWT token
-- [ ] `/revokeToken` POST with refresh token.
-Responds with status
+- [x] `/logout` DELETE with refresh token.
+  - Responds with status